danielgoldelman/privacyFinal/README.md

 - Denomination does not matter yet
 - Auctioneer has to join before a client can, otherwise it will reject the connection

-- long term storage and encryption

 - Number of things still has some bugs...
     - we dont want usernames to include ":" or "#"
     - Stop there from being two users of the same username